Miss Mackenzie

-Plot summary
+Synopsis

-After spending most of her adult life nursing first her dying father and then her invalid brother Walter, Margaret Mackenzie inherits a significant fortune from Walter at his death.
-Very unused to mingling in society, but seeking her place in it, Miss Mackenzie moves to a town called Littlebath (modeled after Bath, Somerset), and joins a group of Evangelicals centered around the popular local pastor Mr. Stumfold and his wife.
+After spending most of her adult life nursing first her dying father and then her invalid brother Walter, 35-year-old Margaret Mackenzie inherits a significant fortune from Walter at his death.
+Very unused to mingling in society, but seeking her place in it, Miss Mackenzie moves to a town called Littlebath (modeled after Cheltenham, Gloucestershire), and joins a group of Evangelicals centered around the popular local pastor Mr. Stumfold and his wife.
 At Littlebath, she meets three men who are interested in marrying her.
 One is Samuel Rubb, the business partner of her surviving brother, Tom Mackenzie; another is Mr. Maguire, Mr. Stumfold's curate, who is only interested in securing her wealth; and the third is her cousin, John Ball, a widower with a large family to support.

 She is soon asked by Mr. Rubb to lend him and her brother £2500 for business purposes, the amount supposedly (but not) secured against the business.
 Mr. Rubb eventually admits that the loan is not as he had described and is unlikely to ever be paid back.
 His honesty allows him to remain a prospective husband, though his manners are not those of the upper class, as Miss Mackenzie is painfully aware.
 She is invited for a short stay with the Ball family, and while there refuses a marriage proposal from John Ball.
 Mr. Maguire asks Miss Mackenzie to marry him when she returns to Littlebath, but she is put off by a prominent, disfiguring squint.
 She manages to avoid giving him a definite answer when she is informed that her brother Tom is dying and wishes to see her.
 While in London, she refuses Mr. Maguire by letter, as her fortune will be needed to help support Tom's family.

 After Tom's death, Miss Mackenzie finds out that there is a problem with her brother Walter's will, and that John Ball is the rightful inheritor.
 She puts up no resistance to restoring the estate to him.
 He asks her to marry him again while the legal issues are being dealt with by their respective lawyers, and she accepts him.
 Mr. Maguire, unwilling to believe Miss Mackenzie has lost all her wealth, starts writing articles in an Evangelical newspaper about a Lion and the Lamb he intends to devour.
 The story of "the Lion and the Lamb" is picked up by newspapers across the country, causing John Ball much agony, even though public opinion is on his side.
 The courts eventually decide in favour of John Ball, who soon becomes Sir John Ball after his father's death.
 Over the objections of his mother, Sir John and Miss Mackenzie are married.
 Mr. Maguire marries a lodger in Tom Mackenzie's old house, Miss Corza, while Mr. Rubb becomes the acknowledged suitor of one of Tom's daughters.